 - Chopped fresh parsley, for garnish

 - Grease a 9″x13″ glass baking dish with butter and set aside.

-- Prepare the potatoes by peeling and slicing to 1/4″ thick.
-While you prepare the rest of the recipe, allow the potato slices to sit in a large mixing bowl filled with cold water.
-It's important not to skip this step – keeping the potatoes in water while preparing the rest of the recipe will prevent them from turning brown from air exposure.
-This will also remove any excess starch.
+- Prepare the potatoes by peeling and slicing them to 1/4″ thick.
+While preparing the rest of the recipe, allow the potato slices to sit in a large mixing bowl filled with cold water.
+It's important not to skip this step – keeping the potatoes in the water while preparing the rest of the recipe will prevent them from turning brown from air exposure.
+This step is important in removing any excess starch.

 - In a medium saucepan on medium heat, melt the butter.

 - Add the onions to the pot and cook for about 5 minutes until softened.

 - Add the garlic to the pot and cook for about 1 minute.